 Clean and ventilate the coop

-Cleaning the coop is essential, as you don’t want your chickens to sleep in their poop or suffer from bad air quality from ammonia fumes.
-Chickens poop a lot at night, so to ensure they don’t roost in filthy conditions, a thorough clean is necessary next to the weekly clean.
-If you’re using deep litter method to compost the manure, a weekly clean of the coop isn’t required, but coop an extra eye on the ventilation and smell of the coop.
+Cleaning the coop is essential, as you don't want your chickens to sleep in their poop or suffer from bad air quality from ammonia fumes.
+Chickens poop a lot at night, so a thorough clean is necessary next to the weekly clean to ensure they don't roost in filthy conditions.
+If you're using deep litter method to compost the manure, a weekly clean of the coop isn't required, but keep an extra eye on the ventilation and smell of the coop.

 Next to a clean coop, ventilation is crucial and is often overlooked.
 Chickens are breathing and pooping, making the air humid and increasing carbon dioxide and ammonia fumes.
 Ventilation goes on the top of the coop, so the ammonia fumes and carbon dioxide can be replaced by fresh air.
 There should be no airflow on the bottom, so your chickens won’t sit in the draft.

 Provide plenty of space